+All the above can be found at Downloads-children | Safeguarding Southend Partnership
-6.6 The Designated Safeguarding Lead (or a Deputy) will immediately refer cases of suspected abuse, or allegations, to Children's Social Care (MASH + (Multi-agency Safeguarding Hub)), Southend Borough Council (contact numbers are on the cover sheet of this document) and in accordance with the procedures outlined in the 'SET procedures (2019)'.

-6.7 If the child is in immediate danger, or at risk of immediate harm, concerns will be referred by telephone to Children's Social Care and/or the Police.
-A telephone referral to Children's Social Care must be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.

-6.8 The Early Help Family Support Assessment (EHFSA) should be used to support a child protection referral.
-(The EHFSA form and guidance is available on www.southendchildrenspartnership.org.uk and on the Southend Safeguarding (Child) Partnership (SS(C)P) website and Southend Learning Network.
-A completed EHFSA form contains all the information required for a child protection referral and should be sent to MASH+.
-Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child's parents are aware of the referral, the name of person who initially received the disclosure, plus any advice given.
-This written confirmation must be signed and dated by the referrer.

-6.9 The Trust expects that the schools will always undertake to share our intention to refer a child to social care with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
+- 6.5 The Designated Safeguarding Lead (or a Deputy) will immediately refer cases of suspected abuse, or allegations, to Children's Social Care (C-SPOC), Southend Borough Council (contact numbers are on the cover sheet of this document) and in accordance with the procedures outlined in the 'SET procedures (2022)'. - 6.6 If the child is in immediate danger, or at risk of immediate harm, concerns will be referred by telephone to Children's Social Care and/or the Police.
+A telephone referral to Children's Social Care must be followed up immediately using the C-SPOC Request for Service form to provide the information required. - 6.7 The Children's Single Point of Contact Request for Service form should be used to support a child protection referral.
+(The form and guidance is available at Downloads-children|Safeguarding Southend Partnership.)
+A completed C-SPOC form contains all the information required for a child protection referral and should be sent to C-SPOC@southend.gov.uk.
+Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child and the child's parents are aware of the referral, the name of person who initially received the disclosure, plus any advice given.
+This written confirmation must be signed and dated by the referrer. - 6.8 The Trust expects that the schools will always undertake to share our intention to refer a child to social care with the parents or carers, unless to do so could place the child at greater risk of harm or impede a criminal investigation.
 On these occasions, advice will be taken from Children's Social Care or Essex Police about when it is appropriate to share information with parents/carers.
 Parents and carers are informed about Portico Academy Trust's duties and responsibilities under child protection procedures on admission and on the website.